 1st time in Tasmania and couldn't get 2 nights in Strahan for the river cruise so booked our first night here, what a mistake.
 We should have stayed here a week and explored the surrounding areas.
 The room was brilliant with cooking facilities etc. We prefer to cater for ourselves at least half the time and make lunches to save a bit of money.
 The attached restaurant was good and the staff super friendly and helpful.
 We are planning to return to Tasmania to explore it in more depth and will definitely be booking accommodation here again.

+9 people from Singapore stayed two nights.
+24 Sep 23 and 26 Sep 23.
 We were very impressed.
 The bed is comfortable and warm.
 The rooms are also cosy and warm.
 Mountain view is good, fantastic.
 Price is very reasonable.
 No problem with virtual check-in.
 Just call the number provided and you will be given number to access the box to collect the unit keys.
 Happened to meet the host, Henry who is very friendly and generous.
 Didn't charge us when we mistakenly opened a bottle of wine.
 Refused to charge though we offered to pay.
 Thank you.

 I drove to Queenstown from Strahan after a World Heritage day cruise, rather than stay in Strahan for a second night, as Queenstown is about an hour closer to Hobart.
 The hotel suited my needs for a short overnight stay so I could take a Wilderness Railway trip.
 The staff were very friendly.
 Renovated shower, lovely towels and sheets.
 It was a cold miserable day and the room was lovely and warm when I arrived.
 It was convenient to use their restaurant, plenty of choice, huge serve and a good meal.